Tom Markham: Life

+later was an intelligence officer for Michael Collins after being released from prison by the British Army.

+Death

-He died at his residence, 25 Windsor Avenue, in Fairview, on 15 June 1939.
+Markham died at his residence, 25 Windsor Avenue, in Fairview, on 15 June 1939.

 Legacy

-Soon after Tom Markham's death, a committee was established which raised the funds to provide the Tom Markham Memorial Cup in his memory.
+After Markham's death, a committee was established which raised the funds to provide the Tom Markham Memorial Cup in his memory.

 The original cup was replaced in 2014.